Milo Rau / IIPM – International Institute of Political Murder

 General Assembly | Generalversammlung | Assemblée générale

 Despite worldwide economic and political implications, there are neither effective legal institutions nor sufficient democratic structures on a global level to adequately regulate the world market, prosecute violations of international law, enforce human rights or direct ecological developments into the right channels.
-The “General Assembly”, which is being held for the first time from November 3-5 2017 in Berlin, is filling this gap with its concept of an actual world parliament.
+The “General Assembly”, which was being held for the first time from November 3-5 2017 in Berlin, is filling this gap with its concept of an actual world parliament.

 With “The General Assembly”, Milo Rau and the International Institute of Political Murder complete their work on the matter of the political and artistic conditions of global realism.
-From November 3-5 2017, 60 delegates of the General Assembly from all over the world will gather in the capital with the intention of challenging the newly elected German parliament – representative of all those who are affected by German policy but who lack a political voice.
+From November 3-5 2017, 60 delegates of the General Assembly from all over the world gathered in the capital with the intention of challenging the newly elected German parliament – representative of all those who are affected by German policy but who lack a political voice.

 From the labor and feminist movement to Occupy Wall Street to current populism, the demand for adequate representation is constitutive of almost all political movements.
 This refers to its pivotal but always precarious status in any democracy: who is represented in the political sphere – and who isn’t?
 When the assembly of the Third Estate declared itself the “Assemblée Nationale Constituante” in 1789, it was a revolution.
 But what would this General Assembly be today, in the age of globalization – and who would be part of the “Third Estate”?
 While Europe and the US are debating the modernization losers and underdogs, the proletariat and the shift to the right in their own countries, the General Assembly goes one step further with regard to the global reality of politics and economy, giving a voice to those who are underrepresented, who are not heard, the global Third Estate: labor immigrants, children and future generations, war victims, textile workers, miners, farmers, economic and climate refugees, the victims of the dawning ecocide, the oceans, the atmosphere, animals and plants.

-In five plenary sessions, the representatives of the General Assembly will debate on where we stand as a global community and what needs to be done – socially, ecologically, technologically, politically.
+In five plenary sessions, the representatives of the General Assembly debate on where we stand as a global community and what needs to be done – socially, ecologically, technologically, politically.
 What does political sovereignty mean in the age of globalization?
 How do the interests of the world’s population relate to the democratic principles of the national states?
 Whose demands for independence, dignity, and happiness can become the demands of all mankind?
-A local parliament will be replaced by a global parliament, which will urge the members of the newly elected German government to join them.
+A local parliament will be replaced by a global parliament, which urged the members of the newly elected German government to join them.

 "What is global realism?"